sag111/Relation_Extraction/README.md

 Model
 ---
+Weights of our model is available on [hugging face repository](https://huggingface.co/sagteam/pharm-relation-extraction/tree/main).
 Proposed model is based on the  [XLM-RoBERTA-large](https://arxiv.org/abs/1911.02116) topology.
 After the additional training as a langauge model on corpus of unmarked drug reviews, this model was trained as a classification model on 80% of the texts from subset of the corps described above.
 This model showed the best accuracy on one of the folds of the cross-validation.
 For additional details see original paper.

 Results
 ---